Fayetteville High School celebrated academic excellence at the annual AP Scholar Luncheon! 🎉

 #fpsteachloveinspire

-10 days ago, FPS Communications Dept
+about 2 months ago, FPS Communications Dept

 We were excited to welcome Mr. Tacuma Williams to Fayetteville Public Schools during a special Meet and Greet.
 He will be the first principal of John L Colbert Junior High School the 2027-28 school year.